wasiabbas4pk/windows-11-file-explorer-styling-guide/Themes/Compact Explorer11/README.md

       - Background:=transparent
       - Padding=0,0,0,0

-  # FIX 1: Target the overflow separator — this is the actual element
-  # creating the visual gap between the last icon and the MoreButton.
-  # Collapsing it with Width=0 removes the reserved layout space entirely.
   - target: CommandBar#FileExplorerCommandBar > Grid#LayoutRoot > Grid#ContentRoot > Grid#OverflowSeparator
     styles:
       - Visibility=Collapsed
       - Width=0
       - MinWidth=0

-  # Also left-align the items container so MoreButton hugs the last icon
   - target: CommandBar#FileExplorerCommandBar > Grid#LayoutRoot > Grid#ContentRoot
     styles:
       - HorizontalAlignment=Left